Skip to content

 Overview

-The Radio field renders a vertical list of radio buttons where only one can be selected at a time.
-It returns the selected option value as a string.
-Use it when you want to present all available choices visibly at once and only allow a single selection — similar to Button Set but in a more traditional form style, suitable for longer option labels.
+The Radio field renders a list of radio buttons where only one can be selected at a time.
+It returns the selected option’s key as a string.
+Use it when you want all choices visible at once with descriptive labels — similar to Button Set but in a traditional form style that works well for longer option text.

 Field Registration